OpenDDRmobi/openddr-csharp/simple/README.md

 * __oddr.vocabulary.device__: IRI of the default vocabulary.
 It is the target namespace specified in a vocabulary
 * __oddr.threshold__: Identification threshold.
 It is used to balance the request evaluation time and identification matching.

-The sample class below shows how to use OpenDDR:
+The sample console app SimpleConsole below shows how to use OpenDDR:

 <pre><code>
-public class SimpleConsole
+public class Program
 {
 	public static void Main(string[] args)
 	{